3Jlou4eJluk/projects/four_russians_method/readme.md

 - python_generation_script.py generates 2 matrixes of size N(from input), put them in standart output, multiply them and put result into file.

-- Bitpacked_Boolean_Matrix.cpp takes shape and 2 matrixes from standart input, multiply them and put multiplication result in file.
+- main.cpp takes shape and 2 matrixes from input.txt, multiply them and put multiplication result in file "./cpp_output_<n>.txt", where n is square size of matrixes

 ## Usage

 1. make
 2. ./a.out
-3. input m, n, k (first matrix shape are (m, n), second are (n, k), result are (m, k)
+3. input n
+4. input matrixes
-4. Output is first * second
+5 Output is first * second

-You can use pipe to redirect python_generation_script.py output to Bitpacked_Boolean_Matrix.cpp like that

->python python_generation_script.py | ./a.out

 ## Features: